ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 Many of the variables in Table 2 have NaN values for simulated data.
 This is an issue for training classifiers using real and simulated data.

+_P.M.C.: NOTE: "Fully automated from simulation results." --> Including transients?_
+_P.M.C.: Suggestion: Wouldn't it be interesting to provide the parameters of this model?_

 #### Method Relating to Hand-Drawn Instances